Forge Guard Warpath Forged Minions Endgame Build for Last Epoch (Patch 1.1.7)

 This version of Forged Minion is very much the typical "spin-to-win" playstyle most people are used to in a standard ARPG.
 It's been given a unique spin on things with the addition of Forged Minions, requiring a few extra choices to make rather than just avoiding AoEs and watching your enemies crumble.

 Prior to engaging in combat, especially in Empowered Monoliths, we highly suggest you summon all 12 Forged Weapons and your Manifest Armor.
 Running into combat without these is a sure-fire way to die nearly immediately.
 Once they're summoned, just spin towards your enemies and enhance your Minions with Void Cleave Icon Void Cleave.
 Since we're able to generate Mana while channeling Warpath Icon Warpath, we are fully capable of maintaining our Void Cleave Icon Void Cleave whenever applicable without running dry.
-This is mainly thanks to the massive Mana pool we start with that has been scaled with Attunement.
+This is made possible through a full reduction in cost to Warpath Icon Warpath (Unchained) and by taking Dark Nexus.

 Healing Hands Icon Healing Hands has multi-use in this build, acting as both the sustain and the Traversal skill for the build.
 It works phenominally with the set up we have, providing us a way to heal the Manifest Armor Icon Manifest Armor with every Void Cleave Icon Void Cleave.
 Manually using Healing Hands will move us to the target location, and while moving we are essentially invincible.
 This is fantastic support, as we can move to our Minions on the fly to keep them topped up while in combat, regardless of how far away from use they are.